 The best way to improve accuracy is to use an advanced WMS, or Warehouse Management System.
 A management system will have tools for improved inventory accuracy already built-in.
 For example, even the proper tagging of inventory has improved accuracy from 63% to 95%.

 Standardization is the key here.
+With the advancement in technology, there have been significant improvements in how technology has enhanced inventory management.
 The more standardized your inventory is, the easier it is to identify every product.
 As QAD notes, even something as simple as tidiness can have a dramatic impact on your inventory accuracy.
 Using different sizes on a single rack means that if something is the wrong size, it can fail to show up in inventory.
 As a consequence, it disappears from the system.

 How do you know that you’ve made progress on upgrading your inventory system?
 There are a few variables you can watch out for, including: